brianwang00001/brianwang00001/README.md

-I like to build things and gain knowledge through a balanced blend of theory and hands-on practice.
+I like to build things and gain knowledge through both theory and hands-on practice.